julianthant/sonexa-ai/README.md

 ### 🌳 Git Branching Strategy

-We use **GitFlow** with automated scripts for professional development:
+We use **GitFlow** for professional development with manual Git operations:

 ```
 main (production)